-Because our destination was a neutral country (Uruguay), and we would pass over or through other neutral countries en route, we had been ordered to dress in dark lounge suits and leave behind all items of military uniform, including our military ID passes.
+Because our final destination was in a neutral country (Uruguay), and we would pass over or through other neutral countries en route, we had been ordered to dress in dark lounge suits and leave behind all items of military uniform, including our military ID passes.
 This was, I think, the only period in my entire 47 years in RAF uniform when I did not have my F1250, RAF ID card, with me.
 I felt quite vulnerable!
 We were ordered to carry civilian passports which stated our profession was Government Servant.
 (All my passports since I joined No 38 squadron in Malta in 1958 had described me as a government servant and not as a member of HM Forces.)
 If ever three men looked like spies, we three from JSIW did, but in fact our intentions were entirely honourable and legal.

 On the first leg south towards Ascension Island there was a failure of one of the VC10's engines and we had to divert to Dakar, the capital of Senegal and the westernmost city on the African mainland.
 We landed at 04.35hrs GMT.
 Because of time constraints we could not afford to wait for the engine to be repaired so our Major bravely commandeered another RAF VC10 that just happened to be standing on the apron at Dakar.
 That one was actually already fully laden with passengers and was about to taxi out and take off for Brize Norton.
 We had no idea who the passengers were and did not ask, but they and all their hold baggage had to be off-loaded.
 They were not best pleased.
 Of course, they had no idea what our mission was, and we were not about to tell them.